behnaaz/constreofy/README.md

  ![Image description](src/test/resources/readme/reduce.png)

-Otherwise, prior to solving the constraint, the data-aware expressions are replaced by new binary predicates and after that their validity extracted from the DNF.
+Otherwise, prior to solving the constraint, the data-aware expressions are replaced by new binary predicates whole validity is obtained from the DNF.
 A new data-aware constraint is formed and solved using Reduce.

  ![Image description](src/test/resources/readme/numeric.png)